Navigating & Alchemizing Uncertainty with Hypnosis

 Physiological Regulation

 Your breath deepens.
 Your heart rate steadies.
-Blood returns to the front of your brain - hello, executive function.
-Hypnosis doesn’t just soothe; it resets.
+Blood returns to the front of your brain (executive functioning back online!).
+Hypnosis doesn’t just resolve emotional issues; it helps reset the body’s habitual responses to the old triggers.

 Resilience Building

 American Buddhist teacher (and personal hero) Pema Chödrön teaches that things don’t always get solved - they come together, they fall apart, and then they come together again.
 The point isn’t to fix the uncertainty.
-It’s to stay with it - long enough for something true to emerge from within.
+It’s to stay with it - long enough for truth to emerge, long enough for the conscious and subconscious mind to come together.
+Meditation, hypnosis or both can help here, but hypnosis is often more directed.

-No need to search for answers.
-Just let the question land.
+No need to chase answers.
+No effort needed - just let the question land.

 Feel the chair beneath you.